What’s your number one source of website traffic?

-Choose group boards that are active and has at least 1k followers.
-Do read rules and follow them.
+Choose group boards that are active and have at least 1k followers.
+Do read the rules and follow them.
 Make sure you share content with others more than you share your own.

 Extra tip: Try pitching the request to new or lesser popular groups that are willing to accept new contributors.

 3. I Followed Other Bloggers in the Niche